waqarmshah/rockpaperscissorsrepository/README.md

 Implemented score tracking and display after each round.
 Handled invalid user input more gracefully.
 Updated the README file with a table of contents and additional information.

+Update 2:

+Created a prediction model using Keras (keras_model.h5) for hand gesture recognition.
+Integrated the prediction model with the game code to allow the camera to capture hand movements and predict the user's choice.
+Added error handling to handle cases where the camera fails to open or capture frames, ensuring a smoother user experience.